 1. GF Pet® Winter Sailor Dog Parka

 This winter coat for dogs is both stylish and functional.
 Made from nylon, polyester, and luxurious Sherpa fleece, the coat features a faux fur-trimmed fleece hood that will also keep your dog's neck warm, so coverage is excellent.
 Water repellent and easily adjustable, the coat boasts a patented Elasto-fit® technology that makes it stretchable and easy to fit on dogs of different sizes.
 Thoughtful extra touches include deep pockets with contrast pocket tabs and hood tabs.
-The coat is available in multiple sizes ranging from X-Small to X-Large, suitable for dogs under 7 pounds and up to 100 pounds.
+The coat is available in multiple sizes ranging from extra-extra-small to 3X-large, suitable for dogs under 7 pounds and up to 100 pounds.
 It comes in burgundy or aqua, both of which have contrasting trim colors.

 2. RUFFWEAR Powder Hound Dog Winter Coat

-Apart from keeping your dog warm in cold temperatures, the standout feature of this coat is its flexibility and stretchiness, which not only allows for extra comfort, but also lets your dog keep their full range of motion.
+Apart from keeping your dog warm in cold temperatures, the standout feature of this coat is its flexibility and stretchiness, which not only allows for extra comfort but also lets your dog keep their full range of motion.
 Featuring a polyester protective shell that's weather-resistant and packed with a warm layer of synthetic insulation, your dog will definitely keep warm.
 Another plus is the short-sleeved design of the jacket, providing more coverage than just your dog's torso.
 A full-length zipper makes it easy to put on and take off, while reflective trim offers visibility in low-light conditions.
 It's available in sizes ranging from extra-small to extra-large as well as three colors: Blue Atoll, Forest Green, and Sockeye Red.

 3. EzyDog Element Dog Jacket